When is the winter solstice this year? What does it mean? Is it the shortest or longest day?

 At this time, the Earth's North Pole is pointing away from the Sun (which is why it is so much colder in the northern hemisphere).
 For people living in the southern hemisphere, the South Pole is pointing towards the Sun, making it summertime 'Down Under'.

-The shortest day lasts 7 hours 49 minutes and 41 seconds in London.
-This means that the length of day during the winter solstice is 8 hours, 49 minutes shorter than the June solstice.
+The shortest day lasts 7 hours 49 minutes and 42 seconds in London.
+This means that the length of day during the winter solstice is 8 hours, 48 minutes and 38 seconds shorter than the summer solstice.

 The world 'solstice' comes from the Latin solstitium meaning 'Sun stands still', because the apparent movement of the Sun's path north or south stops before changing direction.
 At the winter solstice, the apparent position of the Sun reaches its most southerly point against the background stars.